 ABOUT US

-Established over five decades ago by Darrell and Mary Lanz in Eugene, Oregon, Lanz Cabinets was built on a foundation of providing handcrafted custom cabinetry with dependable service to a local market.
+Established over six decades ago by Darrell and Mary Lanz in Eugene, Oregon, Lanz Cabinets was built on a foundation of providing handcrafted custom cabinetry with dependable service to a local market.
 Lanz has grown from that groundwork under the leadership of its current president, Kyle Bressler, son-in-law of Brent Lanz (the founders’ eldest son), and stands today as a progressive cabinet manufacturing company that sells multifamily cabinetry, countertops, and sinks throughout the western United States.

 OUR MISSION